apurvkulkarni7/SProBench/README.md

 ### Prerequisites and Installation

-The setup needs `wget` and `git` installed on the system as prerequisite.
+The setup needs `python`, `wget` and `git` installed on the system as prerequisite.
 One can setup the benchmark on required syetem using:
 ```sh
 ./runner.sh --setup --system_type localmachine
 ```